 - Mayor of Los Angeles

-The Visiting Dignitary Request Form must be submitted before committing to a dignitary visit, even if the visiting dignitary does not fall into one of these categories.
-The Chancellor’s Office must be advised, protocol guidance provided and impacted campus departments notified (e.g., Events Office, Campus Police, Facilities, etc.).
+The UCLA Visiting Dignitary Request Form must be submitted to Special Events and Protocol before committing to a dignitary visit, even if the visiting dignitary does not fall into one of the categories listed above.
+The Chancellor’s Office must be advised and provided with protocol guidance, and campus departments impacted by the visit must be notified (e.g., Events Office, Campus Police, Facilities, etc.).

 Costs associated with a dignitary visit to UCLA shall be borne by the department/unit sponsoring the visit, including those events that have the Chancellor’s name on an invitation as host or co-host.
 Such costs, such as security expenses, can be significant and should be carefully considered beforehand.
 The department’s full accounting unit (FAU) which will incur the costs of the event must be provided.

-The Chancellor reserves the right to fulfill any or all of the following roles:
+The Chancellor reserves the right to fulfill any or all of the following:

-- His name included as host/co-host on any printed invitations sent to guests
+- Including the Chancellor’s name as host/co-host on any invitations sent to guests

 - Greeting dignitaries and their delegations upon arrival